-CONTEXT SUITABILITY POTENTIALLY SUITABLE HOUSING TYPES: Townhouse Small Multiple Unit Large Multiple Unit Multiple Unit Building Building Building Over Parking 1.ste
+POTENTIALLY SUITABLE HOUSING TYPES: Conversion of Existing Building Small Multiple Unit Large Multiple Unit Multiple Unit Building Townhouse Building Building Over Parking 1.500 MAP OF CONTEXT APPLICABILITY:

-MAP OF CONTEXT APPLICABILITY: Generalized boundaries of where this type of design guidance may be applicable in the City
+Generalized boundaries of where this type of design guidance may be applicable in the City.
+Specific conditions regarding the context of a property need to be verified.